bgamari/ghc-wiki-import/linear-types.md

-The following code is adapted from [Kiselyov and Chan](linear-types#regions).
+The following code is adapted from [Kiselyov and Shan](linear-types#regions).
 It uses the library developed in the paper.
 It uses a system of monadic regions to be able to close `file2` as soon as possible (*i.e.* when the sub-region introduced by `newRgn` ends).

 ```